jarenunzen/cambodiaicg/Deforestation(ChangeDetection)_ArcGIS.md

 - [ ] Total forest loss (ha)
 - [ ] Total forest loss (%)
+- [ ] Total area of the Keo Seima study area
-- [ ] Annual rate of forest, open forest, or grassland change
+- [ ] Annual rate of forest, open forest, or grassland change (ha and %)
+- [ ] Contribution of each crop type to forest loss (%)
+- [ ] Total increase in cashew and cassava croplands (ha)
+- [ ] Total increase in cashew and cassava croplands (%)
+- [ ] Relative area of forest, open forest, and grassland within Keo Seima in 2016
-- [ ]
+- [ ] Relative area of forest, open forest, and grassland within Keo Seima in 2024